ChrstphrHll/npc_gen/students/Hagar Sakrattars.md

 year: 2
 guild: Burk
 partyID: 86
+tags:
+- Tiefling
+- Cleric
+- Protection
+- 2nd
+- Burk
 ---
 # Hagar Sakrattars
 ---
 ### Description
 - 2nd year Tiefling Cleric in Burk
-- curly brunette hair that's kept back by a blue headband, Pale Gray eyes, and Pale Yellow skin
+- curly brunette hair that's kept back by a blue headband, Blue eyes, and Pale Yellow skin
 - Is Conforming and Criminal, and has Competition as their ideal

 ### Organizations